ENV 485: Undergraduate Research

 Throughout the semester, several meetings were organized with Bryan McLaren and several other stakeholders to discuss the direction of the project as well as its progress.
 The following section outlines the important stakeholders that are a part of this project as well as any notes that pertain to meeting times, and any deliverables and e-mails that help to establish the validity and progress of this project.

-Bryan is the internship administrator for this project.
-His position at the NAU Office of Sustainability allows him to oversee the project and recommend any changes or critiques that may be pertinent to the overall success of the project.
+The NAU Office of Sustainability allows its administrator to oversee this project and recommend any changes or critiques that may be pertinent to the overall success of the project.
 Throughout the semester I met with him a number of times.
 These meetings had multiple purposes.
-He always gave me feedback on the work that I had done and lead me in the next direction.
-Bryan is essential for the success of this project as it moves forward and will ultimately the main administrator over the project.

-Cori currently works with Residence Life at NAU and has a significant impact on the student community in terms of developing and implementing sustainable initiatives within the residence halls.
-Thus her understanding and appreciation of the importance of this project is a helpful asset when progressing into the pilot and implementation phases of this project.
+The Residence Life Student Administrator at NAU and has a significant impact on the student community in terms of developing and implementing sustainable initiatives within the residence halls.
+Thus their understanding and appreciation of the importance of this project is a helpful asset when progressing into the pilot and implementation phases of this project.

 THE CUSTODIAL DEPARTMENT